 We recognize that packaging is often disposed of improperly after a product has been consumed, and we share the concern that plastics and other wastes are accumulating in the marine environment and on land.
 These materials have value, and we are working on a broad set of solutions to ensure that they do not end up as litter or in a landfill.
-We are continually improving our packaging designs and supporting increased recovery of packaging material.
-In 2017, we re-stated our suite of packaging sustainability goals as part of our Performance with Purpose 2025 agenda:
+The following goals make up our 2025 packaging sustainability agenda:

-- Strive to design 100 percent of our packaging to be recyclable, compostable or biodegradable,
+- Strive to design 100 percent of our packaging to be recyclable, compostable or biodegradable,compostable or biodegradable,

 - In partnership with the PepsiCo Foundation, work to increase recycling rates.

-The problem of waste and litter is a challenging issue that involves a complex system of actors, including many companies along the packaging value chain, the waste management and recycling industry, governments and consumers.
+The problem of waste and litter is a challenging issue that involves a complex system of actors, including many companies along the packaging value chain, retail and sales outlets, waste management and recycling industries, governments and consumers.
 As a result, PepsiCo engages in a variety of programs and initiatives that bring stakeholders together to create broad solutions in order to shift the whole system in a more sustainable direction.

 PepsiCo recognizes that policy makers are also looking for solutions to the litter problem, especially marine plastics, while promoting the efficient use of valuable resources.
 In addition to the broad set of actions and investments we are making on sustainable packaging, we have adopted a proactive and pragmatic stance in our discussions with policy makers.
 We believe it is critical for PepsiCo and other industry members to be part of the policy discussion and are especially eager to engage when a policy proposal is broad based, delivers strong environmental outcomes, provides incentives for sustainability and gives us a seat at the table in designing and implementing programs.